 Obligations - All IMC books, book fines, textbooks, school supplies, Tech.
-Ed.
-Fees and other obligations must be returned or paid at the end of each marking period.
+Ed. fees and other obligations must be returned or paid at the end of each marking period.

 Online Grade Book - To assist parents in the process of staying current with their student's grades, CV has a Webbased grading and attendance program that allows parents to view their child(ren)'s online grade book and review his/her progress in each class.
-CVSIS is the program that is currently being provided to parents of students in grades 6-12 as another form of communication with teachers and administrators.
-As more information becomes available it will be provided.
+Skyward is the program that is currently being provided to parents of students in grades 6-12 as another form of communication with teachers and administrators.